kstenerud/dogma/kbnf_v1.md

 ### Alternative

 Alternatives are separated by a pipe (`|`) character.
-Only one of the alternatives is taken in a production.
+Only one of the alternatives needs to match.

 ```kbnf
 alternate = expression & TOKEN_SEP & '|' & TOKEN_SEP & expression;